leszko/leszko.github.io/blog/_posts/2019-12-19-helm3-five-improvements.md

 ![No Tiller](/assets/images/blog/2019-12-19-helm3-five-improvements/no-tiller.jpg)

 This change is definitely **the biggest improvement in Helm 3**.
 Why was Tiller an issue?
-First of all, Helm should be perceived only as a templeting mechanism over Kubernetes configurations.
+First of all, Helm should be perceived only as a templating mechanism over Kubernetes configurations.
 So why the heck would you need some agent running on your server?!?

 Tiller was also an issue, because **it required `cluster-admin` ClusterRole for its creation**.
 So, let's say you want to run your Helm application on a Kubernetes cluster started in Google Cloud Platform.
 You start a new GKE cluster, you want to initialize Helm with `helm init`, and boom... it fails.
 That happens because, by default, you don't have admin rights assigned to your `kubectl` context.
 Now you need to google for the magic command that assigns you admin rights and then, at this point, you already start wondering if Helm was really such a good choice.